ACINQ/eclair/docs/Cluster.md

 ### Prerequisite

-You already have a node up and running in a standalone setup (with Bitcoin Core properly configured, etc.).
+You already have a lightning node up and running in a standalone setup (with Bitcoin Core properly configured, etc.).

 You know what your `node id` is.

+Conventions used in this document:
-In the following, what we previously called `eclair-node` will be called `backend`.
+- what we previously called `eclair-node` will be called `backend`.
 It is to be launched, configured and backed-up exactly like in a standalone setup.
+- `node` refer to *akka cluster nodes*, not to be confused with lightning nodes.
+Together, all *cluster nodes* form a single logical *lighting node*.

 ### Minimal/Demo setup